AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/calc-column-types.md

 In your quest to analyze and answer questions about your business, you may encounter a situation where you are unable to build the exact column you want.

-To ensure a speedy turnaround, [!DNL Adobe] recommends checking out the [Advanced Calculated Column Types](../../data-analyst/data-warehouse-mgr/adv-calc-columns.md) guide to see what kind of columns the Adobe support team can build.
+To ensure a speedy turnaround, Adobe recommends checking out the [Advanced Calculated Column Types](../../data-analyst/data-warehouse-mgr/adv-calc-columns.md) guide to see what kind of columns the Adobe support team can build.
 That topic also covers the info that you need from you to create the column - include it with your request.

 ## Related documentation